hoylabs/OpenDTU-OnBattery-docs/docs/firmware/configuration/dpl.md

 your household's base load, i.e., the amount of power that is expected to be consumed in any case.

+In case a power meter is configured, you may set this value to zero if you want the DPL to effectively disable all governed inverters once the power meter fails.

 #### Maximum Power Limit :material-form-textbox:{title="Textbox"}

 The inverter limit is set such that its AC output does not exceed this value.